-2.22 Due to it's popularity North Norfolk has a high proportion of second homes.
-The 2001 Census found that 8% of homes in North Norfolk are second homes.
+Due to it's popularity North Norfolk has a high proportion of second homes.
+The 2001 Census 2.22 found that 8% of homes in North Norfolk are second homes, rising to 9% in 2008.
 This is not uniform across the district and in some areas this is far higher, for example 44% in Cley-next-the-Sea and 31% in Weybourne, which can create issues of affordability for local people.
-The map below shows figures for second homes based on Council Tax records at March 2010 and shows that certain coastal areas are still 'hot spots' for second home ownership.
+The map below shows figures for second homes based on Council Tax records at March 2011 and shows that certain coastal areas are still 'hot spots' for second home ownership.